TheRemote/Legendary-Java-Minecraft-Paper/README.md

 <br>
 Some plugins have dependencies so make sure you read the installation guide first for the plugin you are looking at.<br>
 A popular place to get plugins is: <a href="https://dev.bukkit.org/bukkit-plugins">https://dev.bukkit.org/bukkit-plugins</a>

-<h2>NoScreen Environment Variable</h2>
-Disables launching the server with the screen application which prevents needing an interactive terminal (but disables some logging): <pre>docker run -it -v yourvolumename:/minecraft -e NoScreen=Y -p 25565:25565 05jchambers/legendary-java-minecraft-paper:latest</pre>

 <h2>TZ (timezone) Environment Variable</h2>
 You can change the timezone from the default "America/Denver" to own timezone using this environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e TZ="America/Denver" -p 25565:25565 05jchambers/legendary-java-minecraft-paper:latest</pre>